thedotmack/thedotmack-com/source/_posts/creative-content-marketing-winning-hearts-minds-wallets-notes-from-sesny.md

 *   4 Content types for Brand Storytelling

     1. Evergreen Content
         *   Timeless content, awesome for SEO
         *   Always relevant, lives in a relevant way for a long time
         *   Lots of shares, lots of traffic
     2. Repurposed
         *   Modular content
         *   Take key concepts and bring them across different channels
             *   Youtube
             *   Blog
             *   Flickr
-            *   Etc

-                *   Post a video to youtube, then embed in your blog, take screen shots of the videos and put it on flickr, transcribe the text from video and make a blog post, scribd, slideshare, facebook updates, tweets etc.
+            *   Ex.
+Post a video to youtube, then embed in your blog, take screen shots of the videos and put it on flickr, transcribe the text from video and make a blog post, scribd, slideshare, facebook updates, tweets etc.
     3. Curated
         *   Being the best answer for something by aggregating resources
         *   Adding short commentary
     4. Co-Created
         *   Co-created content on Google Docs
     *   Co-created E-Books
         *   Tapped in to thought leaders
         *   lots of promotion

 ## Content Plan Template http://tprk.us/keyedcal

 ## 29 Secrets About Content Marketing

 1. Attract

     *   Social Networks
     *   Direct social messages